-The county has a new spending plan.
-See if DPS got the money it requested.
+Durham County trims property-tax increase.
+What you'll pay, and what schools will get

 "We need to support the whole child," Rogers said.
 "Community schools help take care of attendance issues, food insecurities, medical and mental health needs."

-The budget also includes an additional $2.2 million for expansion of Pre-K services, as part of a county initiative to bring quality early childhood education to Durham Children.
-The increase will bring the total amount of available Pre-K funding to $3.66 million, the equivalent of one cent of property tax.
+The budget also includes an additional $2.2 million for expansion of pre-K services, as part of a county initiative to bring quality early childhood education to Durham Children.
+The increase will bring the total amount of available pre-K funding to $3.66 million, the equivalent of one cent of property tax.
 The money will support 13 new classrooms as well as the conversion of 25 existing classrooms.

 Comments